 Minna Salami is a Nigerian-Finnish writer and the founder of MsAfropolitan, a multiple award-winning blog covering contemporary Africa and Diaspora society and culture from a feminist perspective.
 Minna is a member of the Duke University Corporate Education Global Learning Resource Network.
 She is also a contributor to the Guardian Africa Network and a Huffington Post contributor.
-Her main areas of expertise include research and writing on gender issues in African society; media and popular culture in an African context; speaking engagements, university guest lectures as well as providing workshops and master classes.
+Minna is listed as one of Applause Africa’s “40 African Changemakers under 40″, she is one of “50 Remarkable Women Connected by Nokia” and listed by Eelan Media as one of the “Top 100 Most Influential Black People on Digital/Social Media”.

 Prior to founding MsAfropolitan in 2010, Minna had years of branding, marketing and project management experience in the creative industries, across different countries and continents.
 In this role, Minna successfully oversaw campaigns for clients such as The Oxford Literary Festival, Heart FM, International Masters Publishers and Simon & Schuster.
 Minna has lived and worked in Nigeria, Sweden, Spain, New York and London, where she now resides.